Lawn Care If you're planning to completely renovate your lawn,…

 Crabgrass is an annual grass that germinates readily in sparse lawns and landscape beds.
-The grass will sometimes go unnoticed since it somewhat resembles fescue as a small plant, however, the stems quickly elongate and begin to crawl over the top of grass and mulch, giving it a much more weedy appearance.
-It generally germinates in April depending on the temperature, and is killed by the first hard freeze, but not before producing up to 150,000 seeds.
+The grass will sometimes go unnoticed since it somewhat resembles fescue as a small plant; however, the stems quickly elongate and begin to crawl over the top of grass and mulch, giving it a much more weedy appearance.
+Depending on the temperature, it generally germinates in April and is killed by the first hard freeze, but not before producing up to 150,000 seeds.
 Crabgrass does resemble bermudagrass but has a much wider leaf blade.
-If there is a question, bringing a sample in a sample for identification.
+If there is a question, bring a sample in for identification.
 Bermuda is much harder to control.

 The first step in preventing crabgrass is keeping a thick healthy lawn through proper watering and fertilization.
 The next step is applying a pre-emergent herbicide to stop crabgrass before it starts growing.
 We recommend using Fertilome’s For All Seasons II in March or early April to keep crabgrass from ever germinating.
-Pre-emergents also work well in flower beds as long as flower seeds are not being planted as well.
-In landscape beds, we recommend Hi-Yield’s Turf and Ornamental Grass and Weed Stopper containing Dimension.
+Pre-emergents also work well in flower beds as long as flower seeds are not being planted.
+We recommend Hi-Yield’s Turf and Ornamental Grass and Weed Stopper containing Dimension in landscape beds.

 Print this page